michaeljsteel/NumBAT/docs/source/theory.rst

 For details on how these problems are framed as finite element problems, we refer to Ref. :cite:p:`Sturmberg:2019`, though some details are provided in :ref:`chap-fem-formulation-label`.

-Modal properties
+Mode normalisation
 -----------------------

+To calculate nonlinear quantities correctly, it is necessary to account for the energy flux in each mode.
+This can be done either by scaling the field amplitudes so that they carry a fixed energy flux (say 1 W) and accounting for this in the nonlinear coefficients, or by allowing an arbitrary field normalisation and explicitly including the power flux into the gain calculation.
+The code in |NUMBAT| follows this second approach which has the advantage that the numerical fields can be scaled to suit other purposes (for instance convenient plotting scales) without affecting the nonlinear coefficient calculations.

 For propagation in a given mode :math:`\vec e_n` or :math:`\vec U_n`, the optical (:math:`o`)
 and elastic (:math:`a`) energy fluxes in Watts and linear energy densities in (J/m) are given by the following expressions

 .. math::